 There are spiders that live and die inside human houses since ancient times.
 They’ve all adapted to life indoors so much that they can’t tolerate the climate outside.
 And of course, they won’t need to “enter” your house during fall season because they’re already inside it.

 In contrast, there are also outdoor spiders that don’t like to stay indoors.
-Burke Museum further states that while there may be these kinds of spiders that occasionally stray into your house, that’s only because they were looking for prey not warmth.
+Burke Museum further states that while there may be kinds that occasionally stray into your house, that’s only because they were looking for prey not warmth.

 Spiders are cold blooded.
-Meaning, they’re not attracted to heat, nor do they shiver when it gets cold.
+This means they’re not attracted to sources of heat and do not seek it out, nor do they shiver when it gets cold, or avoid cold.
 They just become dormant like roaches.